krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 # examples
 ./profiler.sh -e cpu -d 10 -f prof.jfr first-application-0.0.1-SNAPSHOT.jar
-./profiler.sh -e wall -d 10 -f prof.html 1234 # where 1234 is the pid of the Java process
+./profiler.sh -e wall -d 10 -f prof.html 1234 # where 1234 is the PID of the Java process
 ```

 There are a lot of additional switches that are explained in the [README](https://github.com/jvm-profiling-tools/async-profiler#readme){:target="_blank"}.